-Follow along as we explain what metadata is, why it's important, and identify some important items you should ensure you have on record for your songs.
-Let’s go.
+Follow along as we explain the importance of metadata and identify all the minute details you should double-check for your songs.

-Metadata is the specific information about your song.
-A few common examples are release date, record label, publisher, and writer(s) information.
+Metadata is all of the important details about your song, or about a specific recording of your song.
+A few common examples are its release date, record label, publisher, and writer(s) information.
 There are a few significant times throughout your journey as a songwriter where metadata will be important, including when you:

 - Distribute a song or album